JNRowe/vim-configs/vimrc.d/maps.rst

     cmap <M-.> <C-r>=expand('%:p:h') . '/'<CR>

-Scroll wheel moves through undo list, and through branches with shift.
+Scroll wheel moves through undo list, and through branches with :kbd:`<Shift>`.
 Can’t for the life of me remember who was demoing something similar as a feature, but thanks for the idea!

 ::